The spatiotemporal Born rule is quasiprobabilistic

 Let $A$ and $B$ denote finite-dimensional quantum systems, and let $\{P_i\}$ and $\{Q_j\}$ denote projective measurements on $A$ and $B$, respectively.
 If $A$ and $B$ are spacelike separated, then the measurements $\{P_i\}$ and $\{Q_j\}$ may be performed in parallel, and in such a case the Born rule tells us that the joint probability $\bold{P}_{\text{space}}(i,j)$ of measurement outcomes $P_i$ and $Q_j$ is given by \be \bold{P}_{\text{space}}(i,j)=\Tr[\rho_{AB}(P_i\otimes Q_j)]\, , \ee where $\rho_{AB}$ is the density operator representing the joint state of the composite system $AB$ prior to measurement.
-Moreover, the density operator $\rho_{AB}$ is uniquely determined by the probabilities $\bold{P}_{\text{space}}(i,j)$ as $\{P_i\}$ and $\{Q_j\}$ vary across all possible projective measurements, the density operator $\rho_{AB}$ defines a bi-additive measure $\mu$ on the entire space of separable projectors given by
+Moreover, since the Born rule \eqref{PAXRQ87} holds as $\{P_i\}$ and $\{Q_j\}$ vary across all possible projective measurements, the density operator $\rho_{AB}$ defines a bi-additive measure $\mu$ on the entire space of separable projectors given by